Local physicians urge vaccination ahead of peak flu season

 “The state is just starting its surveillance network data for this year.
 I think some people realize as part of the global and national surveillance around COVID and around flu, that we have a better way to identify the risks – to identify if it’s a worse season,” said Dr. Cook.

-When it comes to any hesitancy to get the flu vaccine, Dr. Cook says he’s seen mixed reaction from families so far.
+When it comes to any hesitancy to get the flu vaccine, Dr. Cook says he’s seen mixed reactions from families so far.

 “It is kind of a mixed bag and I think the key is that getting the right information from your primary care and from your pediatrician is what’s going to be really key.
 The reality is we know that people who aren’t vaccinated and are at higher risk of severe complications such as the elderly and people with weakened immune systems are more likely to be hospitalized either with the flu or with COVID,” said Dr. Cook.